Skip to content

 3. How does one deal with the design of a state machine?

-4. State transition diagrams look rather like flow charts: is there a difference?
+4. State transition diagrams look rather like flowcharts: is there a difference?

 5. I thought FSM were only used when parsing “regular expressions” or in other words as the front end of a compiler.